SergejBre/SynchroTime/README.md

   * The **offset** value shows the difference between the reference time and the system clock.
   * The **jitter** value indicates the magnitude of jitter between several time queries.

-* Look for a table entry `*`: table values offset and jitter, they should be as minimal as possible `max|offset ± jitter| <= 10ms`.
+* Look for a table entry `*`: table values offset and jitter, they should be as minimal as possible `max|offset ± jitter| ⩽ 10 ms`.
 If this is not the case, adjust the configuration file `/etc/ntp.conf` in which you enter the local time servers.

 * The OS Windows has its own specifics.
 Windows `W32tm` Time Service synchronizes time once a week, which is not enough for fine tuning and calibration.
 The optimal solution for OS Windows would be to install a new NTP time synchronization system service to replace the default W32Time service.
 As an example, you can use one of the advanced projects: [NTP for Windows](https://www.meinbergglobal.com/english/sw/ntp.htm).